-How Long Will Early Labour Last?
+How Long Does Early Labour Last?

 Find out what causes labour to start.

-What Is Early Labour Exactly?
+What Exactly Is Early Labour?

-In early labour, the cervix moves to the anterior (front) position, softens and effaces (thins) and begins to dilate.
+In early labour, the cervix moves to the anterior (front) position, softens and effaces (thins), and begins to dilate.

 How Important Is This Annoying Early Labour?